Carrie Lam: China intervention in Hong Kong can't be ruled out | DW | 08.10.2019

-Hong Kong leader Carrie Lam announced on Tuesday that she won't rule out intervention from Beijing to deal with protesters in Hong Kong.
+Hong Kong leader Carrie Lam has said that she won't rule out intervention from Beijing to deal with protesters in Hong Kong.
 She stressed that she believes Hong Kong should 'find the solution' itself.

-Hong Kong leader Carrie Lam said on Tuesday that she won't rule out Chinese intervention to deal with anti-government unrest in Hong Kong.

-In her weekly press conference, the chief executive told press that she still believes Hong Kong leadership can reach a peaceful solution to ongoing mass protests without Chinese intervention.
+In her weekly press conference on Tuesday, Hong Kong Chief Executive Carrie Lam said that Beijing agrees the island should reach a peaceful solution to ongoing mass protests without Chinese intervention, though she refused to rule out that option.

-"At this point in time, I still strongly feel that we should find the solutions ourselves," Lam said on Tuesday.
+"At this point in time, I still strongly feel that we should find the solutions ourselves," Lam said.
 "It is also the position of the central government [in Beijing] that Hong Kong should tackle the problem on her own."

 "But if the situation becomes so bad, then no options can be ruled out if we want Hong Kong to at least have another chance," she added.

+"I cannot tell you categorically now under what circumstances we will do extra things, including calling on the central government to help," Lam told reporters.

-Sunday saw the first time that the Chinese military directly engaged with protesters, with personnel inside a People's Liberation Army barracks issuing warning to protesters who shined laser points at the building.
+Sunday saw the first time that the Chinese military directly engaged with protesters, with personnel inside China's People's Liberation Army barracks in Hong Kong issuing a warning to protesters who shined laser pointers at the building.

-"I cannot tell you categorically now under what circumstances we will do extra things, including ... calling on the central government to help," she told reporters.

-Members of the Chinese People's Liberation Army show a sign warning protesters from shining laser points on their building
+Members of the Chinese People's Liberation Army warned protesters against shining laser pointers on their building

 Face mask ban still in place